 This meant the candles were safe if you ingested them accidentally, and no one was worried about kids eating them.

-Many candles today are made of paraffin wax, petrol, and coal waste products.
+Many common candles today are made of paraffin wax, petrol, and coal waste products.
 Inhaling the fumes from such candles is dangerous enough, without even eating them (source: SpringerLink).

 However, if you or someone you love ingests some candle wax with a big bite of birthday cake, there is no need to panic.